-The Company recently moved its U.S. office into new space at the Saratoga Technology + Energy Park ("STEP").
+The Company has moved its U.S. office into new space at the Saratoga Technology + Energy Park ("STEP").
+The Company is also seeking to establish facilities in other parts of the United States, as opportunities arise.

 Electrovaya is exposed to certain risks as a result of being in an industry that manufactures devices or products containing energy.
 All lithium ion polymer batteries can become hazardous under some circumstances.
 In the event of a short circuit or other physical, electrical or thermal damage to these batteries, chemical reactions may occur that release excess heat or gases, which could create dangerous situations, including fire, explosions and releases of toxic fumes.
 The Company's batteries may emit smoke, catch fire or emit gas, any of which may expose Electrovaya to product liability litigation.
 In addition, these batteries incorporate potentially hazardous materials, which may require special handling, and safety problems may develop in the future.
 Product failure or improper use of lithium ion polymer battery products, such as the improper management of the charging/discharging system, may also result in dangerous situations.
 The raising of any health or safety concerns could affect the Company's reputation and sales.
 Moreover, changes in environmental or other regulations affecting the manufacture, transportation or sale of Electrovaya's products could adversely affect the Company's ability to manufacture or sell its products or result in increased costs or liability.